A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Exploration of the BBT Exploration of the BBT

 \section{\texorpdfstring{Exploration of the BBT }{Exploration of the BBT }}

 }

-This section will explore some results of using the BBT model on a particular set of algorithms and data sets (Section \ref{sec:data}).
-We will present some of the outputs of the model (Section \ref{sec:out1}) We also discuss two forms of diagnostics check (Sections \ref{sec:conv1} and \ref{sec:ppc1}), and a concept of ROPE appropriate for the model (Section \ref{sec:rope}).
-We finalize with a discussion on the two interpretation of the basic parameters of the model (Section \ref{strong-weak}) and a discussion on comparison against a control algorithm (Section \ref{sec:control}).
+This section presents an analysis of the BBT model applied to a specific set of algorithms and data sets (detailed in Section \ref{sec:data}).
+The outputs of the model will be discussed in Section \ref{sec:out1}.
+Additionally, two forms of diagnostic checks are examined in Sections \ref{sec:conv1} and \ref{sec:ppc1}, as well as the concept of ROPE appropriate for the model in Section \ref{sec:rope2}.
+The section concludes with a discussion of the two interpretations of the parameters of the model in Section \ref{strong-weak}.

 \hypertarget{data}{